South Carolina SC Real Estate SC Apartments Greenville Apartments

 Pelham Road Apartments

 Running parallel to I-385 east of Downtown Greenville, the Pelham Road corridor is a mix of commercial and residential properties.
 Boasting views that stretch from downtown to the mountains, this area was chosen by Thomas O. Lowndes in the 1800s to build his stately Lowndes Hill House in order to capture the best view in Greenville.
 Conveniently located for commuters combined with varied residential amenities, many call this east Greenville community home.

 The Town of Piedmont straddles the border between Anderson County and Greenville County.
 Throughout history, many have found Piedmont an ideal location to settle thanks to the Saluda River which runs through the center of town.

 Situated northwest of downtown Greenville, Sans Souci is French for "worry-free".
 Residents pronounce it "san SOO-see".
 Developed as one of the only early, non-mill village neighborhoods found outside the City of Greenville, this area has historically been largely residential and remains the same today.

 Woodruff Road Apartments

-Running through the southeastern section of Greenville County, Woodruff Road is populated mostly by businesses, such as restaurants, with its residential subdivisions located off this main artery.
+Running through the southeastern section of Greenville County, Woodruff Road is populated mostly by businesses, with its residential subdivisions located off this main artery.
 Intersecting I-85 and I-385, all will find themselves in this area of Greenville at some time to take advantage of the many businesses that line Woodruff Road.